Are We Setting Recovery Weights Too Low? Insight From an FBT Therapist

 The parent responded:

-• What helped us parents “get it” was seeing those in our support group brave enough to take their kids to higher weights reporting their kids’ eating disorder voices finally quiet down.
+• What helped us parents “get it” was seeing those in our support group brave enough to take their kids to higher weights, reporting that their kids’ eating disorder voices finally quieted down.
 We keep repeating state, not weight = recovery and realized goal weights are set mostly too low

 • Too many parents are upset that eating disorder professionals are saying their kids are recovered and not listening to them when they say their kids are still vulnerable, using behaviors, and need to be a higher weight.
 This is the power of parent groups.
 We know this needs to change.